CHP-INSPECT/Windows-10-Cleanup/README.md

 Certain applications on this list, such as those associated with XBox or XBox Live may not be able to be removed this way.
 Additional steps required to remove these packages are detailed below.

 ## Removing XBox and XBox Live Compatibility
 Depending on your department role, full integration between your PC and company-issued XBox entertainment consoles may not be required.
-Removing the utilities and adware support for XBox features requires using Windows Powershell.
+Removing the utilities and adware support for XBox features may be done using the Windows Powershell.

 To open Windows Powershell, press the Windows key and type "power".
 Right-click on the Windows PowerShell icon and select "Run as Administrator".
 You will be prompted for your username and password.